manikchawla/imdb-top-scraper/README.md

 Example: php imdb_topn.php 10 Brad Pitt

-P.S. - The script takes ~25 mins for checking an actor's name in all 250 top rated movies.

 **Notes:**

 1. This script does not use Goutte which is an amazing library that uses Symphony components for scraping in PHP because somehow I couldn't get Goutte to work with all IMDB web pages.
 It worked flawlessly for reddit and other websites.